Annex-Engineering/Chhogori-K2/README.md

 # Chhogori (K2) Printer

-## The Current Release is: Release 3 - Beta 1
+## The Current Release is: Release 3 for XY Gantry and Release 2.2 for Z Drive
 ## Info:
 Chhogori (K2): is a Medium Format, Direct Drive, Fully Enclosed FDM Printer.